kubeflow/examples/digit_recognition/README.md

 2. Clone this repo and navigate to this directory

-3. Navigate to `data` directory, download compressed kaggle data and put your `training.zip` and `test.zip` data in the data folder.
+3. Navigate to `data` directory, download the compressed kaggle data [here](https://www.kaggle.com/competitions/digit-recognizer/data), store the `training.zip`, `test.zip` and `sample_sumbission.csv` files in the data folder
-   Also download `sample_sumbission.csv` and store it in the data folder

 4. Run the digit-recognizer-kfp notebook from start to finish